cityofaustin/digital-services-style-guide/_words/write-with-some-style-formatting-and-flair.md

 > Another day was selected (by Willie Nelson) for the Council meeting.

-If you add "by Willie nelson" after the verb, and it doesn't make sense, it's active voice.
+If you add "by Willie Nelson" after the verb, and it doesn't make sense, it's active voice.
 > City Council selected (by Willie Nelson) another day for their meeting.

 Learn more about [federal government guidelines for using active voice](http://www.plainlanguage.gov/howto/guidelines/FederalPLGuidelines/writeActive.cfm)